stroebjo/alfred-recent/README.md

 ## Limitations

-It only works only on OS X 10.11 El Capitan and above.
+It only works only on macOS 10.11 El Capitan and above.
 It requires Alfred 3.
-Also not all Apps use this mechanism provided by OS X. For example Adobe and Microsoft Office Apps use their own implementation for recently used files.
+Also not all Apps use this mechanism provided by macOS.
+For example Adobe and Microsoft Office Apps use their own implementation for recently used files.
 To get recently used files by Office you can use [my other Alfred Workflow](https://github.com/stroebjo/alfred-recent-office).

 ## Motivation

-I created this workflow because some OS X Apps like MindNode show directly a new file after opening which needs to be saved or discaraded before closing the App.
+I created this workflow because some macOS Apps like MindNode show directly a new file after opening which needs to be saved or discaraded before closing the App.
 To circument this I created this workflow to give easy access to recently used files for further editing.